OxygenCobalt/OxygenCobalt/README.md

 Hi.
 I'm Alex, but I prefer to go by my handle OxygenCobalt.
 I'm a programmer from Colorado that enjoys android development and systems programming.

 #### What I'm working on

 - [**Auxio**](https://github.com/OxygenCobalt/Auxio): An android music player I primarly made for myself.
 Designed to be fast and functional without the useless features of other music players.

+- **Lockbox:** An in-progress KeePass-compatible password manager.

 - [**musikr**](https://github.com/OxygenCobalt/musikr): An audio tagger that I lost interest in, but am trying to revive again.

-- A currently unnamed keepass-compatible password manager.

 #### What I've done